biobricks/rpc-multistream/README.md

 # Appreciation #

-If you appreciate this library and you're feeling generous, then you can [tip me with recurring micropayments](https://www.gittip.com/juul/).
+If you appreciate this library, then you can [tip me with recurring micro-donations on GitTip](https://www.gittip.com/juul/), or [tip me with one-off donations on Flattr](https://flattr.com/profile/juul).
 This helps me spend all of my time making useful free and open source things :)